Uncertainty-Guided Appearance-Motion Association Network for Out-of-Distribution Action Detection: Our Proposed UAAN

 \textbf{Action classification.} Different from previous OOD detection methods, we are required to detect OOD actions in an untrimmed video.
-In real-world multimedia scenario, the predicted likelihood for each action class follows a binomial distribution whose conjugate prior is a Beta distribution.
+For an action class in real-world multimedia scenario, its predicted likelihood always follows a binomial distribution, and its conjugate prior is treated as a Beta distribution.
 We introduce evidential neural networks \cite{sensoy2018evidential} based on Beta distribution to jointly formulate the multi-class classification and uncertainty modeling.
-We assume a Beta distribution $Beta(p_i|\alpha_i,\beta_i)$ over the action categorical probability $p_i\in [0,1]$, where $\alpha_i$ and $\beta_i$ are parameters indicating the positive and negative evidence of the $i$-th action, respectively.
-The evidence evaluates actions closest to the predicted ones in the feature space and is used to support the decision-making.
+For the $i$-th action, we assume a Beta distribution $Beta(p_i|\alpha_i,\beta_i)$ over the action categorical probability $p_i\in [0,1]$, where $\alpha_i$ and $\beta_i$ denote parameters to indicate the positive and negative evidence, respectively.
+In the feature space, the evidence evaluates actions closest to the predicted actions.
 Predicted labels should be the same as positive evidence, but different from negative evidence.